 As someone who suffers from acid reflux, I have recently researched food combining to make it more tolerable.
 Acidic foods, in general, are bad for acid reflux, including citrus fruits and juices, vinegar, pickles, soured milk or fermented yogurts, tomatoes, tomato juice and sauce, alcohol, coffee, and greasy and processed foods.

-Smoking, can increase stomach acid and irritate the esophagus as well.
+Smoking can increase stomach acid and irritate the esophagus as well.

 Stress can also contribute to acid reflux symptoms.

 Wearing clothing that is too tight around the stomach area also can cause acid reflux.
-Over consumption of meals also can cause food toback upintothe esophagus..
-However, there are many alkaline foods that can help neutralize acid in the body and make acid reflux more tolerable.
-For example:
+Overconsumption of meals also can cause food to back up into the esophagus.

 Bananas are high in potassium and are less acidic than many other fruits, with a pH of around 5.0.